Kinto/kinto/docs/tutorials/permissions.rst

         }
     }

-Indeed, using another user like *Natim*, we can read the article:
+Indeed, using another user like *natim*, we can read the article:

 .. code-block:: http